-While at the Vegas Furniture Market Unbox Mattress had a conversation with a mattress retailer who doesn’t have an affiliate program or an appreciate for online mattress retailers.
+While at the Vegas Furniture Market, Unbox Mattress talked with a mattress retailer who doesn’t have an affiliate program or an appreciation for online mattress retailers.
 It got a bit heated.
-Her claim was that mattresses shipped in a box are lower quality than the brands retailers sell.
+She claimed that mattresses shipped in a box are lower quality than the brands’ retailers sell.

-Consumer Reports recently addressed the question – are the mattress shipped in a box as good as traditional mattress brands?
+Consumer Reports recently addressed the question – are the mattresses shipped in a box as good as traditional mattress brands?
 The answer?
 YES!

 Mattress Myth: Online Brands Not As High Quality as Mattress Store Brands

 One of the arguments we hear from mattress retailers is that only brands aren’t as durable or as good as their brand names.
 The technology isn’t as good as, say, Tempur-Pedics of the world.

 Here’s what Consumer Reports had to say about that: “We’ve seen several bed-in-a-box mattresses come through the lab that perform consistently, at a level of Good to Excellent, for sleepers of every body size and sleeping style…In fact, the top-rated foam beds-in-a-box score Very Good or Excellent in our support tests for petite, average, and large and/or tall sleepers.
 Source

 Return Rates for Boxed Mattresses vs Mattress Stores